2025-08-03

 enrichment-oriented

-this style favors special characters, combinations of special characters, and abbreviations. examples include: apl, mathematical notation, haskell, perl.
+this style favors special characters, combinations of special characters, and abbreviations. examples include: apl, mathematical notation, haskell.

 such systems seek expressive power through layered meanings, much like mathematical notation or apl, which rely on compact symbols. they feature a dense symbolic vocabulary and require a tediously acquired, shared understanding of esoteric symbols. these systems often use ornate and highly contextualized forms.